xpepper/tdd-agents/project.md

 # Objective
 Develop a Python prototype for a multi-agent Test-Driven Development (TDD) tool using LangChain.
 The prototype should be generic, able to work with any programming language and kata, utilizing a user-supplied kata description and goal.
+For any of the agents we'll be using an LLM provider such as OpenAI or Anthropic via LangChain.
+It should be possible to use any LLM provider compatible with the OpenAI API standard.

 Begin with a concise checklist (3–7 conceptual bullet points) outlining the main components and sequencing steps you will follow.
 Keep these items conceptual rather than implementation-specific.

 # Core Agents